Cork Business Innovation Centre

 The Social Inclusion and Community Activation Programme aims to reduce poverty and promote social inclusion and equality by engaging with local communities.
 SICAP provides employment supports, training, personal development/capacity building and other supports for the harder to reach in the most disadvantaged areas in society.
 It is a locally accessible, frontline intervention, supporting disadvantaged communities.

-The Department of Housing, Planning, Community and Local Government has engaged Pobal to work on its behalf to manage and oversee the delivery of SICAP nationally.
+The Department of Rural and Community Development has engaged Pobal to work on its behalf to manage and oversee the delivery of SICAP nationally.
 More information about the programme can be found on the Pobal website (link is external).

 Social Innovation Fund Ireland